Some recommended items from our kitchen to make this dish…

-- ½ cup strong brewed black tea, allowed to go cold
+½ cup strong brewed black tea, allowed to go cold

 	- 1 teaspoons soft brown sugar – 1 syn

 	- Preheat oven 180°C.

 	- Add the dry ingredients apart from the brown sugar to a bowl and give a quick mix.

-- In a bowl whisk the egg and vanilla until pale and fluffy, add the milk and whisk together.
+	- In a bowl whisk the egg and vanilla until pale and fluffy, add the yogurt and whisk together.

 	- Stir the egg mixture into the dry ingredients until well combined.